miiciiii/promisAI_docu/README.md

 ---

+## [Key Findings]

+Following a systematic evaluation of 10 pre-trained NLP models using a consistent academic abstract prompt, several insights emerged:

+- **Performance Variability**: Models exhibited varying degrees of effectiveness in generating coherent and contextually relevant titles, with some excelling in specific domains.
+- **Domain Adaptability**: Certain models demonstrated better adaptability to specialized fields, producing more accurate and domain-specific titles.
+- **Prompt Sensitivity**: :The structure and wording of the input prompt significantly influenced the quality of the generated titles, highlighting the importance of prompt engineering.
+- **Multilingual Capabilities**: Models like deepseek-ai/DeepSeek-V3-0324 showcased strong multilingual support, effectively handling abstracts in various languages.
+- **Computational Efficiency**: Lighter models such as google/flan-t5-base offered faster response times, making them suitable for real-time applications.​

+---
 ## [Integration of Chosen Model into PROMIS]

 As part of PROMIS enhancements, the platform will incorporate an automated title suggestion feature.
 The top models—`deepseek-ai/DeepSeek-V3-0324`, `google/flan-t5-base`, and `deep-learning-analytics/automatic-title-generation`—were selected as base models due to their consistent, high-quality performance.